 Is It Possible to Obtain an Additional Pre-Settlement Cash Advance From a Different Legal Funding Company?

 While it is possible to obtain pre-settlement funding from a different lender, you are not permitted to have multiple legal funding agreements from more than one lender.
-This means the second lender offers to buy the first loan from your original legal funding company.

 What Can You Do If a Lending Company Rejects a Request for Additional Funding?